If you are re-visiting us, please check out What's New? for the lastest news about the family and this website!

 Our cousin, Liz Banas of Belchertown, MA (who maintains her own website at cashmanclark.org), cousin Cindy Palmer of Southampton, MA, and cousin Alan Goodhind of West Springfield, MA have contributed many hours to research, to phone calls and to 'field trips' as we have collected information.
-You can read how we came together by clicking the Your Authors link on the sidebar at the left.
+You can read how we came together by selecting this link (Your Authors).
 Without their hard work and efforts, we would not have this site.

 The primary source for much of the material in this web site came from the late ALICE MARSH SPERL, a third generation American Goodhind (and amateur genealogist) who spent much of her early life in Lee, Berkshire County, Massachusetts.
 You can find out more about Alice and her incredible legacy to us all by selecting her name from the sidebar on the left.

 We want to thank our very dear cousin, David Goodhind of Great Britain, for his continuing interest and support.
 He has been a vital link to our family remaining in England.
 You can find out more about David by choosing this link (Cousins in England).